djboni/zig-raylib/README.md

 Raylib has a pretty good build.zig that allows it to be added as a dependency and configured with much ease.

+Zig is currently in development, changing quite a bit, and it is not well documented yet, so it was hard to fit all the bits in the right places.

-Once you know **what functions to call** in your build.zig (<- this is the hard part), adding a dependency such as Raylib is easy.
+Adding a dependency such as Raylib is easy, once you know **what functions to call** in your build.zig.

 This project's objective is to explain the **what functions to call** part.